Abdelnasser Ouadah

-Abdelnasser Ouadah (عبدالناصر وضاح; born 13 September 1975 in Forbach) is a former footballer.
-Born in France, he represented Algeria at international level.
+Abdelnasser Ouadah (عبدالناصر وضاح; born 13 September 1975) is a former footballer.
+Born in France, he played for the Algeria national team.

 Career

 Ouadah played for Nancy, Épinal, Niort, AC Ajaccio, FC Metz, CS Sedan Ardennes and Montpellier.
 The 34-year-old midfielder left after six months with LB Châteauroux and joined to FC Istres.

 International career

 He was originally part of the Algerian 2004 African Nations Cup team who finished second in their group in the first round of competition before being defeated by Morocco in the quarter-finals.
 However, he left the team after their first group game against Cameroon when the coach decided to bring in Hocine Achiou and leave him on the bench.
 He was called up to the team on two more occasions but did not reply present to either one of them.

 National team statistics

 Personal life

 His brother, Mohamed, is a soccer trainer in Moselle.